Google Chrome: IP Protection

 In 2023, Google proposed a technology that claims to "hide the IP and traffic of its users" by routing Chrome traffic to Google servers.
 This has drawn criticism as all traffic is readily available for Google to use.

+Updates transparency

+In 2026, Chrome released an update that installed Google Gemini Nano AI —a 4GB local AI model— onto users' hard drives without notifying them.
+The update, which targeted an unspecified number of desktop Chrome devices, has been criticized by users and analysts for its lack of transparency regarding privacy, user rights, and environmental impact.

 Advertising

-Also tied with Google is its advertising business, which, given the vast market share of Chrome, sought to introduce features that protect this revenue stream, mainly the introduction of a cookie-tracking alternative named Federated Learning of Cohorts (FloC), which evolved into Topics, and Manifest V3 API changes for extensions.
+Also tied with Google is its advertising business, which, given the vast market share of Chrome, sought to introduce features that protect this revenue stream, mainly the introduction of a cookie-tracking alternative named Federated Learning of Cohorts (FLoC), which evolved into Topics, and Manifest V3 API changes for extensions.

 FLoC

 In January 2021, Google stated it was making progress on developing privacy-friendly alternatives that would replace third-party cookies currently being used by advertisers and companies to track browsing habits.
 Google then promised to phase out the use of cookies in its web browser in 2022, implementing its FLoC technology instead.
 The announcement triggered antitrust concerns from multiple countries for abusing the Chrome browser's market monopoly, with the U.K.'s Competition and Markets Authority and the European Commission both opening formal probes.
 The FLoC proposal also drew criticism from DuckDuckGo, Brave, and the Electronic Frontier Foundation for underestimating the ability of the API to track users online.

 On January 25, 2022, Google announced it had killed off development of its FLoC technologies and proposed the new Topics API to replace it.
 Topics is similarly intended to replace cookies, using one's weekly web activity to determine a set of five interests.
 Topics are supposed to refresh every three weeks, changing the type of ads served to the user and not retaining the gathered data.